DagzTagz/grok-hypothesis-engine/README.md

 **An open-source, community-driven system for generating, verifying, and testing scientific hypotheses — built in collaboration with Grok (xAI).**

-The goal of this project is to create a transparent, auditable AI tool that helps researchers and curious minds propose novel scientific hypotheses, rigorously check them against existing knowledge, and suggest practical ways to test them.
+The goal of this project is to create a transparent, auditable AI tool that helps researchers and curious minds propose novel scientific hypotheses, act as a peer adversary to rigorously check them against existing knowledge, and suggest practical ways to test them.

 This project is inspired by xAI’s mission to advance our understanding of the universe through maximally truth-seeking AI.